MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaPlayer.md

 description: "This article explains how to use MediaElement to play video and audio in a .NET MAUI application."
 author: jfversluis
 ms.author: joverslu
-ms.date: 01/17/2023
+ms.date: 01/20/2023
 ---

 # MediaElement

-`MediaElement` is a view for playing video and audio.
+`MediaElement` is a control for playing video and audio.
 Media that's supported by the underlying platform can be played from the following sources:

 - The web, using a URI (HTTP or HTTPS).
 - A resource embedded in the platform application, using the `embed://` URI scheme.